 It makes total sense that brands would count on “wellness” and “mindfulness” to try to reach consumers in 2020.
 Considering that Americans aged 30-49 rank as the “most stressed” age group (according to Gallup), perhaps the nostalgia and the mild escapism of assembling tiny interlocking blocks could be just the thing to help some folks relax.
 Remember when coloring books for grown-ups took off for similar reasons?
 You can combat stress and anxiety with typical approaches, including listening to music, taking a walk, taking a deep breath, or writing in your journal.
 But, here are a few other ideas you may not have tried yet.

 How do you relax when you’re stressed out?
-Tweet us @Mountainside with your answer!
+Tell us by leaving a comment below!

 20 Ways to Stay Sober During Social Isolation